odkr/lpassh-add/README.md

 ```

 `make install` tries to find a POSIX-compliant shell to run **lpassh-add** with
-and copies **lpassh-add** itself and its manual to `/opt/lpassh-add/`.
-It calls
+and copies **lpassh-add** itself and its manual to `/opt/lpassh-add`.
+It outputs
-`sudo`, which will prompt you for your login password.
-It outputs (some of) the
+(some of) the commands it runs to install **lpassh-add** and its manual, so
-commands it runs to install **lpassh-add** and its manual, so you can see what
+you can see what it's doing.
+Note, it calls `sudo`, so it will prompt you for
-it's doing.
+your login password.

 If `make install` fails, you'll have to install **lpassh-add** manually
 (i.e., follows steps 1-4 above); **lpassh-add** is more portable than